Ganasekhar-gif/RecoStream/README.md

 # 🎬 RecoStream: Emotion + Behavior Aware Recommendation System

-RecoStream is a full-stack, Netflix-style recommendation system that provides **personalized content and product suggestions** based on a user's preferences, behaviors, and emotional tone of inputs.
+RecoStream is a full‑stack, Netflix‑style recommendation system that provides **personalized movie suggestions** based on a user’s preferences, behaviors, and the semantic meaning of their inputs.

-This system combines **BERT-based semantic recommendations** with **Collaborative Filtering** and is designed for future enhancement using **Reinforcement Learning with Vowpal Wabbit**.
+It combines **Sentence‑BERT** semantic search with **Collaborative Filtering (Surprise)** and a **feedback loop** (like/dislike/click).
+The project exposes a FastAPI backend and a modern React frontend.

 ---